Calcium

 3. Enhancers: Vitamin D (fatty fish, eggs, fortified foods), Vitamin K2 (fermented dairy, cheese), and adequate protein.

-4. Limit Inhibitors: High sodium, excessive caffeine, and excess phosphorus (soda, processed meats) reduce calcium retention
+4. Limit Inhibitors: High sodium, excessive caffeine, and excess phosphorus (soda, processed meats) all reduce calcium retention.

 Sample Daily Meal Plan